 Editor: Michael Hicks

-academic writing AI safety announcement architecture awards carbon footprint carbon offset climate change communicating quantitative information compilers computer security concurrency conferences diversity formal reasoning formal verification functional programming gradual typing graphs hardware history industrial adoption language design machine learning Measurements MIP award nanopass neural networks news open access optimization program analysis programming program synthesis proof engineering publication process quantum computing science security service soundness static analysis statistics systems type systems
+academic writing advice AI safety announcement architecture awards climate change communicating quantitative information compilers computer security concurrency conferences diversity formal reasoning formal verification functional programming gradual typing graphs history industrial adoption language design machine learning Measurements MIP award neural networks news open access optimization program analysis programming program synthesis proof engineering publication process quantum computing research highlights rust language science security separation logic service soundness static analysis statistics systems type systems